thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 2. Screenshot of the "Tiered Shipping" settings screen.

 == Changelog ==

+= 2.5 =
+* [NEW FEATURE!]
+Adding new setting that allows admin to select if this shipping method is available in all countries or just selected ones.
+* [TWEAK] Resetting the stable tag (now that I have started using it) to make more sense.
+* [TWEAK] Fleshing out installation instructions in this readme file.

 = 2.4.6 =
 * Updating license and tested up to information in readme file.